-The New Year is actually the start of tax season for accountants so an answer service becomes an indispensable tool at this time of the year when their business calls and workload skyrocket.
+The New Year is actually the start of tax season for accountants so an answering service becomes an indispensable tool at this time of the year when their business calls and workload skyrocket.
 For accountants, there are a number of reasons why answering services makes sense for 2015 with their benefits of particular value during the first and second quarters of the year.

 For all sole practitioners generally but especially for accountants, productivity suffers when they must answer the phone while they are in the midst of competing client work or consulting with a client.
 For accountants, conceivably every hour during and beyond normal business hours during tax season will see them engaged with tax preparation or consulting a client in any given year.